Bren129/thematrix.github.io/README.md

 # Personal Matrix Project

-My Matrix projet is a focus on building a wepage for MITxPro.
+My Matrix projet is a focus on building a wepage for MIT.

 With this project, I hope to be able to develop my skills as a coder and developer to delve deeper into more complex projects and designs.